SSAT Reading Section

 To help your child design and follow an effective, proven study plan, use MEK Review!

-Using our proven timeline, we start our students’ SSAT preparation in the summer through our Exam Prep 8 course for incoming 8th graders and MEK Learning Labs for our younger students.
+Using our proven timeline, we start our students’ SSAT preparation in the summer through our Exam Prep 8 course for incoming 8th graders and MEK Learning Circles for our younger students.
 Both programs expose students to a variety of texts and teach them the correct way to tackle reading comprehension and analysis questions.

 We also show students how to create a study plan for each week.